 International Conference on Soldering and Reliability

-About ICSRElectronic products, particularly consumer products have become more complex with greater circuit density, finer lines and spacings and more functionality.
-Reliability issues continue to be a major concern for industrial, bio-medical, aerospace and automotive applications and require materials, manufacturing, test and quality engineers and scientists to be creative in planning for the future.
-Challenges such as the use of finer powders in solder paste, the greater need for heat dissipation, the use of novel components and technologies are included.
-Due to cost considerations, new low silver or silver free alloys are being studied.
-The use of tailored alloy systems, the variety of alloy choices, and smaller passive components are among the concerns being addressed.
-Now, a new group of engineers and scientists involved in the design and manufacture of (a) medical devices, and (b) monitoring and control instruments must be ready for the requirements of RoHS recast, also known as RoHS 2.
-This EU directive officially required that it be made into national laws by January 2, 2013 and these two new categories of electronics must become compliant by July 22, 2014.
-Soldering and reliability professionals need to come together to share their knowledge and their vision for addressing these challenges.
+About ICSRElectronic products, particularly consumer products have become more complex with greater circuit density, finer lines and spacing and increased functionality.
+Reliability issues continue to be a major concern for industrial, bio-medical, aerospace and automotive applications and require materials, manufacturing, test and quality engineers to be creative in planning for the future.
+Assembly process challenges include the use of finer metal powders in solder pastes and novel components and packaging technologies.
+Due to cost considerations, new low silver or silver-free solder alloys are being evaluated.
+Use of alloys tailored to the application, wider variety of alloy choices, and smaller passive components are among the challenges being addressed.
+The engineers and scientists involved in the design and manufacture of many types of electronics equipment are now also concerned with the RoHS 2 requirements.
+The compliance dates are July 2014 (already past) for medical devices, monitoring and control instruments; 2016 for in-vitro diagnostic medical devices; 2017 for industrial monitoring and control equipment; and 2019 for electrical and electronic equipment, which were exempt from the original RoHS Directive.
+Materials, process, quality and reliability professionals need to come together to share their knowledge and vision for addressing these challenges.

 Technical Committee:Laura Turbini, Ph.D., International Reliability Consultant, Program Chair